vinitsoni28/Android_TicTacToe/README.md

 # Tic Tac Toe
 ## Can you defeat Mr. Toe?
-This an AI based Tic Tac Toe using MiniMax Algorithm.
+This is an AI based Tic Tac Toe using MiniMax Algorithm.
 With this algorithm, Mr. Toe can never be defeated.